Business Technology Analyst

 For example, to swap numbers a=5 and b=10: a = a + b; b = a - b; a = a - b; Now a=10 and b=5.

-Q28.
-How do manage pressure
+Q. How do you manage pressure?

 I manage pressure by prioritizing tasks, practicing time management, seeking support from colleagues, and maintaining a healthy work-life balance.